dev4vater/vater/docs/source/ContentTroubleshooting.rst

 same terraform resources at once.
 If a task terminates prematurely or is completed unsuccessfully, terraform may not release the state lock, which causes errors.
-To forcibly kill the terraform processes holding state locks run these commands
+To forcibly kill the terraform processes holding state locks run these commands.

 ::